-Most of the West Coast region was covered by native forest before humans arrived in New Zealand, except above the bush line on high mountains, where conditions are too harsh for trees to grow.
+Most of the West Coast region was covered by native forest when humans arrived in New Zealand.
+Above the bush line on high mountains, conditions are too harsh for trees to grow.
 Much of the lowland was cleared for farming in the late 19th and 20th centuries.

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.